“I want to start my own cleaning business…but I’m scared, because I don’t know how. Where do I start?”

-If you are willing to put the work into marketing and growing your business, you don’t need a national brand attached to your business.
+If you’re willing to put the work into marketing and growing your business, you don’t need a national brand attached to your business.
 You can grow it on your own.
 It might be slower, it might involve some hiccups but it’s yours.

 Building your own business?
 Then build it and send those national companies packing.

-Look at where you want to be at the end of 2018 and what you can do to get there.
-Ty Wilkins was on our podcast, The Profit Roadmap, to talk about breaking big tasks down into tiny, actionable goals.
+Look at where you want to be at the end of 2020 — and what you can do to get there.

-Celebrate your victories.
-Being a business owner is hard and it’s very easy to get stuck in tunnel-vision.
+Being a business owner is hard, and it’s very easy to get stuck in tunnel-vision.

 It’s worth it to glance over your shoulder every now and then to see how far you’ve come.